 B-3.
-BASIC MATHEMATICS.
+Basic Mathematics.
 3 credits.

 A terminal course which develops the number concept as manifested in arithmetic, elementary algebra, quantitative measurement, geometry, graphing, and numerical right triangle trigonometry.
-Two one-hour lectures and one two-hour laboratories each week.
+Two one-hour lectures and one two-hour laboratory each week.